 Life skills coaching provide mentorship, support, and information that covers the following topics:

 - Education.
 Graduating from high school or earning a GED, identifying educational plans and goals, preparing for academic assessments and applying for scholarships and financial aid

 - Employment.
 Exploring employment interests and options, discussing job placement and work readiness skills, providing information regarding job resources, assisting with job applications and resume development, and encouraging participation in vocational training and volunteer programs

 - Health and Safety.
 Assessing youth’s ability to make appropriate lifestyle and preventative health choices, providing referrals to appropriate health and mental health services, securing viable housing, and applying for food stamps and health care coverage

-Walden serves young adults living in the High Desert are from our San Bernardino County office in Victorville.
+Walden serves young adults throughout San Bernardino County in:

 Why It Matters

 Young people are often eager for independence, but not yet ready to live completely on their own.
 Extended care provides them with one-on-one coaching and personalized training to further develop the skills they need to succeed as adults living in the community.